 Easy Methods for Enlarging Photos for Print (High Quality)

 Let’s go through four steps to ensure you enlarge your photos for the best quality print.

-Determine File Formats Needed to Print
+1. Determine the File Formats Needed to Print

 First, check with the printing house or printer to see what file sizes they cater to.
 Most will use the most accessible format— JPEG.
-But JPEG files may be lower quality images.
+But JPEG files may be lower-quality images.

 If your digital image is below the high-quality standard, you can use a few techniques to bring them up to scratch.
-It’s all about assessing your current file size and seeing how much you can get away with.
+It’s about assessing your current file size and seeing how much you can get away with.

-Check Your Image Resolution
+2. Check Image Resolution

-The easiest way to do check your image resolution is to open your image in Photoshop.
+The easiest way to check your image resolution is to open your image in Photoshop.
 Go to Image > Image Size, and a window laying out the information will appear.
 You want to look for the number in the resolution box.
 This number is measured in DPI (dots per inch).
 It means how many pixels there are in an inch of the photo.
 The higher the number, the better the resolution.

 Ensure Your Image is High Resolution

 The industry standard of a high-resolution image is 300 DPI.
 Honestly, you don’t want to be printing any images lower than this.
 If you are taking photos from the internet, you will most likely find them at 72 DPI.
 Depending on the dimensions, you could print this.
 But it would not be a high-quality print.
 At this point, you would have to enlarge your image.